rolling-scopes-school/cloud-development-course-initial/5_integration_with_s3/README.md

-# Title

-Integration with S3
+# Integration with S3

 # Goal

 - Learn what Simple Storage Service is all about
-- Explore different S3 related concepts like storage classes, object lifecycle, etc.
+- Explore different S3-related concepts like storage classes, object lifecycle, etc.
 - Set up an integration with AWS S3 and AWS Lambda

 # Topics